 Payroll withholdings can commence on the first payroll period following the plan’s effective date.

-- Eligibility --- the plan must cover any employee who
+D) Eligibility --- the plan must cover any employee who

 1) earned at least $5,000 in any two calendar years preceding the year for which the contribution is being made, and

 2) is reasonably expected to earn $5,000 during the year for which the contribution is being made.

 The employer may choose to be more liberal than these requirements.